 Nasopharynx is fifth most common cancer in Malaysian males (MNCR 2012-2016).
 Ear Nose Throat (ENT) cancers, also known as Head and Neck cancers where a group of cancers that affect the soft tissue organs in the head and neck region.
 It is inclusive of the nasopharynx, oral cavity, lips, nose and paranasal sinuses, larynx, oropharynx, hypopharynx and salivary gland cancers.

-INTRODUCTION OF EAR NOSE THROAT CANCER
+WHAT IS EAR NOSE THROAT CANCER?

 The most common sites of head and neck cancer are: